DataDog/datadog-agent/docs/cluster-agent/HORIZONTAL_POD_AUTOSCALING.md

 Behind the scenes, the number of request per second also increased.
 This metric is being collected by the Node Agent, as it autodiscovered the NGINX pod through its annotations (for more information on how autodiscovery works, see our [autodiscovery documentation](https://docs.datadoghq.com/agent/autodiscovery/#template-source-kubernetes-pod-annotations)).
 Therefore, if you stress it, you should see the uptick in your Datadog app.
-As you referenced this metric in your HPA manifest, the DCA is also pulling its latest value every 20 seconds.
+As you referenced this metric in your HPA manifest, the Datadog Cluster Agent is also pulling its latest value every 20 seconds.
-Then, as Kubernetes queries the DCA to get this value, it notices that the number is going above the threshold and autoscales accordingly.
+Then, as Kubernetes queries the Datadog Cluster Agent to get this value, it notices that the number is going above the threshold and autoscales accordingly.

 Let's do it!